CAMMA-public/ivtmetrics/README.md

 Name | Description
 :--- | :---
 update(`targets, predictions, format`)|input: takes in a (batch of) list/dict predictions and their corresponding groundtruth.
-Each frame prediction/groundtruth can be either as a `list of list` or `list of dict`. video_end()|Call to make the end of one video sequence. reset()|Reset current records.
+Each frame prediction/groundtruth can be either as a `list of list` or `list of dict`. (more details below). video_end()|Call to make the end of one video sequence. reset()|Reset current records.
 Useful during training and can be called at the begining of each epoch to avoid overlapping epoch performances. reset_global()|Reset all records.
 Useful for switching between training/validation/testing or can be called at the begining of new experiment.